DCrust369/Leyernet_programing_language/README.md

 ## 📝 About the Author

+> **About the Author**
 > *Leyernet was conceptualized, designed, and built from scratch as an experiment in absolute hardware control, zero-dependency binary emission, and static memory safety.
-The entire architecture, parser, static analyzer, and hexadecimal emitters were implemented when I was 13 years old.*
+The entire architecture, parser, static analyzer, and hexadecimal emitters are being implemented by me at 13 years old.*

 ---